jachinte/clion-installer-old/README.md

 ### Mac and Linux

-Open a terminal window, then navigate to the corresponding folder (e.g., cd ~/Downloads/clion-installer/mac) and execute the command `sh install.sh`.
+Open a terminal window, then navigate to the corresponding folder (e.g., cd ~/Downloads/clion-installer/mac) and execute the command `bash install.sh`.
 On a Mac, the application is installed in `/Applications`.
 On a Linux, CLion is extracted in the `/opt` folder and an alias is added to the user's `.bash_aliases` file; to open the IDE, execute `clion` on a terminal.